kyletolle/the-mechanism-collection/index.md

 These corruptions then sat and increased in potency.
 They became the Animate - a circus of mockery - and surreptitiously engulfed the sleeping planets.

-This film has prevented the Song from reaching Her, our Host, so she dozes on, hardly noticing Her covering.
+This film prevented the Song from reaching Her, our Host, so she dozes on, hardly noticing Her covering.

 Only stirring as when one turns over in the middle of the night. ???

 #TODO: She stirs